OPM/ResInsight/Documentation/UsersGuide/GettingStarted.md

 *TIP:* A new project tree and property editor can be added from **Windows->New Project and Property View**.

+### Toolbars

+A selected subset of actions are presented as controls in the toolbar.
+The different sections in the toolbar can be dragged and positioned anywhere as small floating toolbars.
+Management of the toolbar is done by right-clicking on the toolbar and then manipulating the displayed menu.

 #### 3D Views

 In the main area of the application, several 3D views can be open at the same time.
 One of them will be active and the active view can be either maximized to use the whole main area, or normalized so that you can see all the open 3D views.